What does the treatment involve and when is it indicated?

 Ideally, the patch should be placed directly on the skin.
 If the patch if applied to the glasses lens, the child may look over the top or under it and even out the sides, making sensory rehabilitation ineffective.
 Patches are now manufactured using hypoallegenic materials which are well tolerated.

 To guarantee the best response to treatment, in addition to putting the patch on the "good eye", we must be certain that while the child is using it that it is stimulating the affected eye.
-To do so, it's recommendable to do the occlusion during the morning time slot, then let the child be more active preferibly during school time and reading time when they are using their electronic devices (tablet, videoconsoles, etc.).
-Making a routine of the patch and using it when the child isn't tired, is in a good mood and doing some kind of activity they like, will guarantee better compliance.
+To do so, occlusion is recommended in the morning time slot, then let the child be more active preferibly during school time and reading time when they are using their electronic devices (tablet, videoconsoles, etc.).
+Making a routine of the patch and using it when the child is not tired, is in a good mood and doing some kind of activity they like, will guarantee better compliance.
 Children often "protest" and are reluctant to wear the patch.
 The family and school teachers need to get involved, so that the treatment is a success.

 Can I do visual therapy exercises instead of wearing the patch to treat my lazy eye?